hasan-mohammad-bd/Dhaka-bakery-supply-chain-app/README.md

 ## About this project.

-- Css framework tailwind has been used in this project.
+- The site is fully responsive.
-- Firebase authentication has been used.
+- Mordan UI has been used.
+- It's a warehouse inventory management website.
+- Product details show product name, description, price, and available quantity.
+- The product can be delivered and restocked.

+## Technology used

+- React
-- For icon, React icon has been used.
+- React Router
-- React router is used for loading free navigation.
+- React Tostify
-- React router is used for loading free navigation.
+- React Icon
-- Server site has been hosted in heroku.com .
-- client site has been hosted in netlify.com .
+- Tailwind CSS
+- Firebase Authentication
+- Node Js
+- MongoDB
+- Express Js